|5-12.001||Establishment and Purpose|

 5-12.300 - Supervision and Handling of Environmental Enforcement Section Cases—Requests for Instructions

-All requests for instructions and guidance relating to the prosecution of actions under the jurisdiction of the Environmental Enforcement Section shall be referred to the Chief of the Environmental Enforcement Section of the Environment and Natural Resources Division of the Department of Justice, P.O.
-Box 7611, Washington, D.C.
-20044-7611, or to the section attorneys known to be handling such actions.
+All requests for instructions and guidance relating to the conduct of actions under the jurisdiction of the Environmental Enforcement Section shall be referred, first, to the EES attorney known to be handling such action and, second, to the Chief of the Environmental Enforcement Section of the Environment and Natural Resources Division by email or telephone (at (202) 514-5271).

 5-12.302 - Transmittal of Papers to Environmental Enforcement Section and Client Agencies

-In any case arising under the statutes identified in USAM 5-12.100 one copy of each letter sent or received by a United States Attorney as well as one copy of each pleading and paper filed by any party or by the court, shall be forwarded promptly to the Environmental Enforcement Section and one copy shall be forwarded to the referring client agency.
+In any case being handled by a United States Attorney arising under the statutes identified in USAM 5-12.100, a copy of each substantive letter sent or received by a United States Attorney as well as a copy of each significant pleading and paper filed by any party or by the court shall be forwarded promptly by email to the Environmental Enforcement Section and the referring client agency.
+In appropriate cases, the Environmental Enforcement Section, in consultation with the assigned Assistant United States Attorney, will register as additional counsel to be noticed with the Court’s electronic case filing system.

 5-12.311 - Exigent Circumstances

-- Whenever the United States Attorney becomes aware of a recently developed situation in his/her district not previously the subject of any report or referral, which merits a temporary restraining order or preliminary injunction, he/she should contact both the regional legal office of the client agency and the Chief of the Environmental Enforcement Section directly by telephone.
-An example might be the United States Attorney's learning of a company's intention to burn hazardous material in an uncontrolled incinerator thereby endangering the lives and health of those living near the incinerator.
+- Whenever the United States Attorney becomes aware of a situation in his/her district not previously the subject of any report or referral which merits a temporary restraining order or preliminary injunction, he/she should contact both the regional legal office of the client agency and the Chief of the Environmental Enforcement Section directly by telephone.
+An example would be a United States Attorney learning of a company's intention to burn hazardous material in an uncontrolled incinerator thereby endangering the lives and health of those living near the incinerator.
 To prevent such action a temporary restraining order or a preliminary injunction may be in order.

 5-12.320 - Direct Referral Civil Cases Not Requiring Prior Approval by the Assistant Attorney General

-- The following groups of cases arising under the statutes identified in USAM 5-12.100 may be handled by the United States Attorneys as direct referrals, i.e., as not requiring specific authorization by the Assistant Attorney General of the Environment and Natural Resources Division:
+- As specified in ENRD Directive No. 2016-04, the following groups of cases arising under the statutes identified in USAM 5-12.100 may be handled by the United States Attorneys as direct referrals, i.e., as not requiring specific authorization by the Assistant Attorney General of the Environment and Natural Resources Division:

-All other enforcement cases arising under these statutes identified in USAM 5-1.320 require the approval of the Assistant Attorney General before they can be filed, with the exception of warrants under CERCLA which may be approved by the Environmental Enforcement Section Chief or his/her designee.
+All other enforcement cases arising under the statutes identified in USAM 5-12.100 require the approval of the Assistant Attorney General or, in accordance with applicable ENRD Directives, the Chief of the Environmental Enforcement Section before they can be filed.

 - The Assistant Attorney General and his/her designee retain the authority to direct that any case within the responsibility of the Environment and Natural Resources Division shall be handled in whole or in part by Division attorneys.